peterh32/ptemplate/README.md

   - Fields go in double-brackets: \[\[fieldname\]\] (no spaces!).

+  - Filters are marked with '|'.
+Built-in filters are count() and sIfPlural().
+You can add more with the extraFilters option (see below).

   - Repeating elements are marked with data-repeat-on attribute, which should match the name of an array in your data.

   - Conditionals are marked with data-if and data-else.
 Use conditionals ONLY with trusted data as they use javascript eval() (there's an option to indicate untrusted data, below).

-  - Filters are marked with '|'.
-Built-in: count and sIfPlural.
-You can add more in extraFilters option (see below).

 Data